 Kanban applies the Lean principles developed over decades in manufacturing to the Software Development and IT Operations worlds.
 It aims for Continuous Improvement, Waste Reduction and Value Maximization throughout your value stream.
 Although Kanban has 6 simple principles and advocates evolutionary change with low disruption and minimal conflict, many of its underlying concepts are counter-intuitive.
 Successfully adopting Kanban requires an understanding of the science behind it and embracing a set of axioms and values which depart significantly from traditional project and enterprise management orthodoxy.
 Training and coaching from people who have done this before is essential to making Kanban ‘stick’.

-Kanban is not an alternative to Agile methods such as Scrum or XP.
-Neither does it require that you re-engineer the existing way you work, your roles and responsibilities, your tools and practices.
+Kanban can be used as an alternative, or as a compliment, to Agile methods such as Scrum or XP.
+It doesn’t require that you re-engineer the existing way you work, your roles and responsibilities, your tools and practices.
 Instead, it creates an environment where impediments to getting valuable work done are exposed.
 It encourages collaborations to improve across teams, functions and departments.
 It leads to radical reductions in wasted effort, reduces leads times, improves predictability and gives better quality.
 It can be applied at any and all levels in the organisation, from individuals to teams to business units, across software development, project management, portfolio management, infrastructure operations and even customer support.

 Lean & Kanban – Executive Briefing and Overview (half day)